-4In Perl, you can compute the lowercase form of a word using the 1c function. e.g. print 1c("HAL"); will print hal
+4In Perl, you can compute the lowercase form of a word using the lc function. e.g. print lc("HAL"); will print hal

-- b.
+- c.
 Use the SRI LM toolkit program disambig to convert the file recap.input to a TrueCased output file (call it recap.output).
 You have to figure out how to use disambig.
-Hint: Among the options you should use to disambig are: -order 3 -keep-unk - c.
+Hint: Among the options you should use to disambig are: -order 3 -keep-unk - d.
 Using the perl program scoreRecap.pl available in /cs/natlang-a/data/recap find the error rate of your TrueCasing model.
-Report this error rate. - perl scoreRecap.pl recap.test recap.output - d.
-Can you reduce the error rate further?
-Two things to try: (1) always uppercase the first letter of the first word in a sentence and (2) always uppercase the first letter of an unknown word (a word not seen in the training data).
+Report this error rate.